 Testing is done at a TrialNet location or you can opt to have a screening kit sent to your home.

-Screening for kids and adults without a family history of Type 1 is not widely available in the United States, with the exception of The Autoimmunity Screening for Kids study (ASK), which is screening children in the Denver metro area.
-More screening is necessary, given 90% of people diagnosed with Type 1 diabetes do not have a relative with the disease.
+Screening for kids and adults without a family history of type 1 is not widely available in the United States, with the exception of The Autoimmunity Screening for Kids study (ASK), which is screening children in the Denver metro area.
+More screening is necessary, given 90 percent of people diagnosed with type 1 diabetes do not have a relative with the disease.

 The Top 5 Reasons to Get Screened

 We can now predict who will develop T1D by looking for markers called islet autoantibodies in blood.
 We measure four markers.
-If two or more of these markers are positive, the risk of developing T1D in 5 years is 50 % and the lifetime risk of developing T1D is almost 100%.
+If two or more of these markers are positive, the risk of developing T1D in five years is 50 percent and the lifetime risk of developing T1D is almost 100 percent.
 Being able to measure markers of T1D is important because T1D can now be diagnosed before a person has increased urination, increased thirst or weight loss.
 Having markers of T1D in blood with normal blood sugars and no symptoms is now classified as “stage 1” T1D by leading diabetes societies.
 (Insel et al., Diabetes Care, 2015)

 2 – Reduce the risk of diabetic ketoacidosis (DKA)

 - The Diabetes Autoimmunity Study in the Young (DAISY) in the United States: DAISY follows children at high risk for T1D based on family history or high risk genes.
-Only 3.3% of children who screened positive for T1D and were followed in DAISY required hospitalization at diagnosis compared to 44% of children who had not been screened.
+Only 3.3 percent of children who screened positive for T1D and were followed in DAISY required hospitalization at diagnosis compared to 44 percent of children who had not been screened.
 (Barker et al., Diabetes Care, 2004)

 - BABYDIAB in Germany: BABYDIAB screens and follows children of relatives who have T1D.
-Only 3.3% of BABYDIAB participants presented in DKA at diagnosis compared to 29.1% of children in the community.
+Only 3.3 percent of BABYDIAB participants presented in DKA at diagnosis compared to 29.1 percent of children in the community.
 (Winkler et al., Pediatric Diabetes, 2011)

 - The Environmental Determinants of Diabetes in the Young (TEDDY): TEDDY is an international study that follows children at high genetic risk.
-TEDDY had significantly reduced rates of DKA in children under 2 when compared to children in the community (15% vs. 39.5-54%).
-The incidence of DKA in the first 100 children who screened positive for T1D and were followed to T1D diagnosis in TEDDY was only 8% (Elding Larsson et al., Diabetes Care, 2011).
+TEDDY had significantly reduced rates of DKA in children under 2 when compared to children in the community (15 percent vs. 39.5-54 percent).
+The incidence of DKA in the first 100 children who screened positive for T1D and were followed to T1D diagnosis in TEDDY was only 8 percent (Elding Larsson et al., Diabetes Care, 2011).

 - The Finnish T1D Prediction and Prevention (DIPP) Study in Finland: DIPP follows children at high genetic risk.
-Only 5% of children who screened positive and were followed presented in DKA compared to 18.5% in the community (Hekkala et al., Pediatric Diabetes, 2017).
+Only 5 percent of children who screened positive and were followed presented in DKA compared to 18.5 percent in the community (Hekkala et al., Pediatric Diabetes, 2017).

 3 – Better long-term blood sugar management and reduced complications